ChristianVictoria1/T-MOBILE-SALES-ANALYSIS/README.md

 ---

 ## Key Insights
-High-engagement customer interactions had a 58.97% conversion rate, compared to only 15.38% for low-engagement interactions.
+-High-engagement customer interactions had a 58.97% conversion rate, compared to only 15.38% for low-engagement interactions.
-Customers who entered the store just browsing generated the highest revenue, showing that proactive engagement can create sales opportunities.
+-Customers who entered the store just browsing generated the highest revenue, showing that proactive engagement can create sales opportunities.
-The 6 PM–8 PM shift had the highest conversion rate, suggesting evening customers may have stronger purchase intent.
+-The 6 PM–8 PM shift had the highest conversion rate, suggesting evening customers may have stronger purchase intent.

 ---

 ## Recommendations
-Focus on increasing customer engagement during every interaction.
+-Focus on increasing customer engagement during every interaction.
-Prioritize assisting browsing customers, as they often become buyers.
+-Prioritize assisting browsing customers, as they often become buyers.
-Schedule strong sales associates during peak conversion periods to maximize revenue.
+-Schedule strong sales associates during peak conversion periods to maximize revenue.